turesheim/eclipse-launcher/no.resheim.eclipse.utils-target/README.txt

 Note that the target platform specification is not used when building.
-Which to use is specified in the maste POM.
+Which to use is specified in the master POM.

 Eclipse releases names
 ----------------------